emanuelen5/vartarvipavag/config/README.md

 This little readme instructs you how to set up your home assistant to proxy to the application.

-1. Install and configure SSL (I've used Duckdns which is easy) with the *NGINX Home Assistant SSL proxy* addon
+1. Install and configure SSL (I've used Duckdns which is easy) with the [(core) *NGINX Home Assistant SSL proxy*](https://github.com/home-assistant/addons/tree/master/nginx_proxy) addon
-1. Add the following settings to *Customize* to make NGINX read additional configuration files:
+1. Add the following value to the *Customize* setting (in the Configuration tab in Homeassistant) to make NGINX read additional configuration files:
     ```yaml
     active: true
     default: nginx_proxy_default*.conf